-Some people wait all year for the holidays, and many of us wish we had started preparing for them months ago.
-Even though COVID is here, that doesn’t mean we aren’t sticking to the traditional needs of the holidays but in a “safer” way.
+Some people wait all year for the holidays, and many of us wish we had started preparing for them months ago – ha!
+Even though COVID is still here, that doesn’t mean we aren’t sticking to the traditional needs of the holidays but in a “safer” way.

-There’s so much involved during the holiday season – shopping, cooking, preparing holiday cards, parties (socially distanced of course), kids’ concerts, recitals, and more.
+There’s so much involved during the holiday season – shopping, cooking, preparing holiday cards, parties, kids’ concerts, recitals, and more.
 The to-do list gets bigger and bigger with each passing day.

 So how do you keep stress to a minimum?